Why Install Fiber?

 Supports Current & Future Technologies

 Fiber in homes and business will help support 5G technologies.
 5G requires many small cells or nodes to function.
-At high frequencies, even more cells are required, as those high frequencies have limited range and can be disrupted by walls, trees, and other obstacles.
-As 5G deals with such high bandwidth signals, the best medium for supporting additional 5G cells and as a result the usage of fiber worldwide is increasing exponentially.
+At high frequencies, range is limited, so even more cells are required, especially since trees, walls, or other obstacles can also disrupt transmissions.
+With such high bandwidth signals, fiber is the best medium for supporting additional 5G cells.
+As a result, the usage of fiber worldwide is increasing exponentially.

 Similarly, just as with current wireless coverage, there are certain to be locations where 5G may not be the best option.
 Without a doubt, fiber is the medium to consistently provide the highest quality, highest bandwidth signal transmission.

 Not only have fiber optic cable and component costs decreased over the years, due to its long-lasting nature, fiber often has lower maintenance costs than copper.
-Additionally, fiber-compatible electronics and transceivers are now widely available, making it simple to set up new systems.
+As discussed earlier, fiber optic cables do not need to be updated with every technological shift.
+Instead, endpoints and peripherals can be changed.
+Cost-effective fiber-compatible electronics are now widely available, making it simple to set up new systems.